5 min read

 Dutch pharmaceutical company Mylan N.V.
-(NASDAQ: MYL) and US-based Pfizer Inc. (NYSE: PFE) are anticipating that the closing date of the proposed transaction involving Mylan and Upjohn, a division of Pfizer, will now occur in the second half of 2020, the companies said.
+(NASDAQ: MYL) and US-based Pfizer Inc. (NYSE: PFE) anticipate the closing date of the proposed transaction involving Mylan and Upjohn, a division of Pfizer, will now occur in the second half of 2020, the companies said.

-This delay is due to the unprecedented circumstances surrounding the COVID-19 pandemic, including associated delays in the regulatory review process.
+This delay is due to the unprecedented circumstances surrounding the COVID-19 pandemic, including associated uncertainties in the regulatory review process.